-The number of particles of X formed would be same as the number of particles of B, thus 1 L of X should be obtained.
+The number of particles of X formed would be same as the number of particles of B, thus only 1 L of X should be obtained, leaving behind 1 L of unreacted A.

 Mr. Dalton did not accept Mr. Gay-Lussac's reasoning because if 1 L of A had same number of particles as 1 L of B, and if two particles of A combine with one particle of B then 2 L of gaseous X could not be obtained.
 He argued that if particles of different elements had different masses, then their sizes should also be different and they should have different per particle volumes.